-What do little black ants look like?
+What do Little Black Ants look like?

 Little black ants are only about 1/16 of an inch long and jet black.
 Little is known about Little Black Ants or biology ants even though they are found throughout the United States.
 The small black ants typically swarm in late spring or early fall.
 They have a stinger but like the rest of this ant, it’s tiny.

 Little black ants live in large colonies which can contain up to 2,000 workers and many queens.
 They forage in trails.
 You might have seen a trail along a sidewalk or making their way into your kitchen cabinets.
 They are attracted to meats, greases, and sweets.
+Colonies can be located high in trees or on a neighboring property.
+A large number of trees and other conditions may create a high risk of re-infestation.

 Little black ants mostly live and nest outside.
 Once inside, little black ants will contaminate food.
 They can be found almost everywhere in your home as the ant colony grows.